 About the Artist

 Britta Johnson (Seattle) received a BA from Carleton College in Northfield, Minnesota in 1997.
-She has been doing stop motion animation in Seattle for more than 10 years; she directs shorts and has made music videos for bands including Lusine, Andrew Bird, and Minus the Bear.
+She has been doing stop motion animation in Seattle for more than ten years.
+She directs shorts and has made music videos for bands including Lusine, Andrew Bird, and Minus the Bear.
 Her film collaborations with musicians have shown in places including Seattle’s Henry Art Gallery, On the Boards, Giant Magnet, the PICA’s TBA festival, the Walker Art Center, MassMoCA, and the Boston MFA, and she was recently featured on an episode of Seattle Channel’s Art Zone Her recent works include 21 Landings, a looping video installation, and Waterway, a film about drainage commissioned by Seattle Public Utilities.

 Information included above was provided by artist at the time of application.